Privacy Policy

 We will also collect analytics data where you accept certain cookies, we may collect information on how you use our website and services.
 This may include Aggregated Data such as statistical or demographic data.
 Aggregated Data will be derived from your personal data but is not considered personal data in law as this data will not directly or indirectly reveal your identity.

-At times, we will also collect personal information from third parties such as: organisations with whom you have dealings including recruitment agencies, referrers, your company/organisation; individuals who may reach out to us directly for purposes of providing you with legal assistance (in the case of journalists facing certain legal risks who are referred to us); third-party donation platforms which provide us with your personal information when you make a donation through these them which we use for financial reporting purposes; and from publicly available records.
+At times, we will also collect personal information from third parties such as: organisations with whom you have dealings including recruitment agencies, referrers, your company/organisation; individuals who may reach out to us directly for purposes of providing you with legal assistance (in the case of journalists facing certain legal risks who are referred to us); third-party donation platforms which provide us with your personal information when you make a donation through these them which we use for financial reporting purposes; and from publicly available records including company websites, LinkedIn profiles, and official corporate filings.

-3. Administration – Maintain internal records, which will include the collection of names, addresses, employment information of members, service providers and other stakeholders; to maintain and develop our relationship with you; to carry out recruitment activities if you are applying for a job; to process tender applications submitted by you; to maintain and update our records; manage communications with you based on the feedback you may opt to provide in surveys.
+3. Administration – Maintain internal records, which will include the collection of names, addresses, employment information of members, service providers and other stakeholders; to maintain and develop our relationship with you; to create and maintain a database of stakeholders including but not limited to donors, partners, event participants, alumni, consultants and recruitment candidates; to carry out recruitment activities if you are applying for a job; to process tender applications submitted by you; to maintain and update our records; manage communications with you based on the feedback you may opt to provide in surveys.

-4. Manage Claims – pursue available remedies or limit any damages that we or our clients may sustain and to respond to any feedback or complaints that we may receive;
+5. Manage Claims – pursue available remedies or limit any damages that we or our clients may sustain and to respond to any feedback or complaints that we may receive.

-Under the UK General Data Protection Regulation (UK GDPR), the lawful bases we rely on for processing your personal data are:
+Under the Data Protection Laws, the lawful bases we rely on for processing your personal data are::

-By signing up for Our newsletters, or completing surveys, You are giving clear consent to process Your personal data for the specified purposes.
+By signing up for Our newsletters or to join any of Our stakeholder pools or by completing any of Our surveys, You are giving clear consent to process Your personal data for the specified purposes.

 We may process your personal information when it is necessary to fulfil our contractual obligations under any agreement, we have entered into with you.
 These agreements may pertain to: